fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 There are exceptions.
 Since the native options are flawed across browsers, accessibility experts recommend using custom solutions for:
 - form error field messages
 - focus indicator styles

+## Make custom components convey state accessibly

+Now that you’re building a custom component you don’t get accessibility out of the box.
+Whether it’s a _Like_ button or a disclosure widget, you can’t rely on a visual change alone to convey a UI change to all users.
+You’ll need to use the right element (note – it often starts with a `button`) and then use ARIA to convey states such as _pressed_ or _expanded_ to screen reader users.

 ## Forms